dawei-x/CSE559A/README.md

 ### Overview

-This repository contains partial code files related to our replication project **Conformal Prediction for Image Classification** as part of `CSE 559A: Computer Vision`, taught by [Nathan Jacobs](https://engineering.wustl.edu/faculty/Nathan-Jacobs.html).
+This repository contains partial code files related to our replication project **Conformal Prediction for Image Classification** as part of `CSE 559A: Computer Vision` taught by [Nathan Jacobs](https://engineering.wustl.edu/faculty/Nathan-Jacobs.html).
 Full project details are not disclosed here due to privacy and academic integrity constraints as a student group project in WashU CSE.

 We appreciate the authors' official repository [conformal_classification](https://github.com/aangelopoulos/conformal_classification), from which we largely refactored our code.
 Our effort was intended to replicate experiments in the authors' paper
 [Uncertainty Sets for Image Classifiers using Conformal Prediction](https://arxiv.org/abs/2009.14193)